 Malveaux also covered the White House for more than 10 years as a White House correspondent--covering Presidents Bill Clinton, George W. Bush, and Barack Obama traveling to Europe, Africa, The Balkans, Latin America, Southeast Asia, Australia and the Middle East.
 She has interviewed all 5 living Presidents, and several First Ladies.

 In March of 2012, Malveaux returned to Rwanda---the former civil war torn African nation she had covered 14 years ago with then President Clinton, and updated the reconciliation efforts.
-Later in October, she traveled to South Africa where she interviewed the family of Nelson Mandela and covered Soweto "36 years out of the student uprising".
+Later in October, she returned to South Africa where she interviewed the family of Nelson Mandela and covered Soweto "36 years out of the student uprising".
+Years earlier, in 1998, she covered President Bill Clinton's tour of Mandela's prison cell at Robben Island, with the Civil Rights leader.

 In September 2011, Malveaux embedded with U.S. troops in Afghanistan for the 10th anniversary of 9/11 where she led breaking news coverage of the Taliban's terrorist attack on the U.S. Embassy there.